music-suite/music-suite/docs/src/User-Guide.md

 A span `a >-> b` represents the act of *stretching by b* followed by *delaying by a*.
 Spans form a group using *composition of transformations*.
 The identity transformation is `0 >-> 1` (scaling a by one and delaying by zero).

 <!--
 For those familiar with linear algebra or computer graphics: Because time is one-dimensional a *linear transformation matrix* in time is a 1x1 matrix (e.g. a scalar).
 Its *affine transformation matrix* is a 2x2 matrix.
-We can understand the monoid instance for @[Span] as multiplication of 2x2 matrices.
+We can understand the monoid instance for [Span][ref-Span] as multiplication of 2x2 matrices.
 -->

 ```haskell